stiekiepy/c9800_deployment/README.md

 If your AAA configurations are different just update the template here otherwise this works perfect.

 #### 07_guestredirect_internet_ACL.j2
 These two ACLs work with the local Guest SSID so users are allowed to contact the ISE server to get the portal before being allowed on the network.
 If your ACL names are different, just change the names here.
-These ACLs are pushed down from ISE.
+When you pass authentication from ISE, ISE sends the names of the ACLs to the controller which controls what the client can do.

 #### 08_snmp_ntp.j2
 The variable "sw_server" could be your syslog/solarwinds/snmp server.
 You can change the variable if you want to anything to represent your org.